GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 == Changelog ==

+= 1.3.4 =
+* Removed the prize description copy from the sidebar list so only the main reward labels appear.
+* Matched the wheel animation duration with the configured spin setting to guarantee a visible rotation on each play.
+* Locked the spin and win audio cues to the bundled `spin.mp3` and `win.mp3` assets for consistent playback.

 = 1.3.3 =
 * Updated the default wheel prizes to reflect the latest voucher lineup and "Δοκιμάστε Ξανά" outcome, including special odds for the €50 and €100 rewards.